-All are invited to come as they are to worship God to seek forgiveness and to receive assurance of God's love.
-On the first Sunday of the month, both celebrate communion.
+All are invited to come as they are to worship God, to seek forgiveness, and to receive assurance of God's love.
+On the first Sunday of the month, we celebrate communion.
 In the United Methodist Tradition, we use bread (with gluten-free as an option) and grape juice.
 Also in the United Methodist Tradition, the communion table is open to all who seek to be in a relationship with Jesus Christ.

 Other times throughout the year, or at key moments of human life, worship focuses our attention on God’s ongoing, gracious involvement in the world that makes life holy.
 We invite you to worship with us.
 Special services of music are presented during Advent and Lent.
 Childcare is provided on Sunday mornings beginning at 9:15 a.m.
 Covenant also celebrates significant life events, including marriage & baptism.